FAQ#

 Psychological Manipulation Strategies that leverage cognitive biases or behavioral patterns in how models respond to certain framing techniques.
 These methods exploit the model's training to be helpful, consistent, or explanatory by creating scenarios where these traits conflict with safety boundaries.
 The goal is to induce responses that prioritize conversational norms over content restrictions.

-What should additional_instructions include?
+What should eval_instructions include?

 What are good_examples and bad_examples?

-Submitting Answers#
+Submitting Responses#

-What does is_refusal mean?
+What does ai_refused mean?

-What does is_exclude mean?
+What does exclude_from_scoring mean?

-Scoring Tests#
+Scoring Evals#

 What are scoring examples?